ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-migration.md

 DMS runs well over VPC Peering, VPN, Direct Connect.
 Supports Full Load, Full Load + Change Data Capture (CDC), or CDC only.
 For Oracle, DMS supports Transparent Data Encryption (TDE) using AWS DMS [_BinaryReader_](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.Oracle.html#CHAP_Source.Oracle.CDC) and can output blobs provided there is a primary key on the table.
 For OpenSearch, this is not a supported source but can be used for a relational to search migration.
 DMS can't be used to replicate OpenSearch data.... because OpenSearch isn't supported as a source.

-Snowball can be used as a transport from on-prem.
-Use SCT to extract the data and put it the SnowBall, AWS loads the data to a bucket, DMS applies CDC updates to target data store.

 - Schema Conversion Tool - enables schema translation for OLTP (SQL Server/Oracle to MySQL/ PostgreSQL) OR OLAP (Teradata/Oracle to Redshift)

 ## Triage

-Move Oracle/MS SQL -> RDS?
+- Heterogeneous migration?
+SCT
+- Homogeneous migration?
+DMS
+- Replicate data after migration?
+DMS
+- Greater than 10 TB?
+Use SCT to extract the data and put it the SnowBall, AWS loads the data to a bucket, use SCT to insert data, use DMS to apply CDC updates to target data store.